WhitelistVideo

 The US Government Ban: A Timeline

-• 2022: The FCC placed Kaspersky on a list of products posing "a significant threat to national security"
+• 2022: The FCC labeled Kaspersky a threat to national security.

 What This Means for Parents